My Dress-Up Darling (Episodes 9-12) – A Whole Lot of Love!

 I mentioned in the last post that I had fallen in love with this show and that has only grown over these last four episodes.
 Not just the series though, but the characters, too.
 This is a thoroughly uplifting series that knows how to have fun and still delivers a wholesome message.
 It shouldn’t make sense, but it does and I think that’s down to what I believe to be the main theme of the series.
 It’s all about love!

-When reading that last line, remember I have a British accent so you can think about Hugh Grant if that helps although I probably sound nothing like him.
+When you read that last line, remember I have a British accent so you can think about Hugh Grant if that helps, although I sound nothing like him.
 Anyhow, love is at the heart of everything in this series.
 It starts with Gojou who is in love with Hina dolls.
 He can think of nothing else and as the season goes on, you realise just how bad he’s had it.
 He’d never been to the beach, seen fireworks up close, or even had a friend.

 Then, we met Marin.
 At first, she seemed to be the complete opposite of Gojou, but that was simply because of her confidence.
 She was just like him and had a passion of her own that she was prepared to put everything into.
 It was her love of cosplaying that spoke to Gojou.
 He could relate to her desires and it drove him to put everything into his creations.